The EU decision-making process (20 March 2009, updated 1 March 2010)

 The opinion of the European Parliament

 The Commission's legislative proposals for the Western Balkan countries were transmitted to the Council and the European Parliament on the day of adoption by the Commission, on 15 July 2009 (Macedonia, Montenegro and Serbia) and 27 May 2010 (Albania and Bosnia).
-Under the so-called "consultation procedure", which still applied in 2009 in the case of the first three countries, the European Parliament had to deliver an opinion on the Commission's proposal before the Council could take a vote on it, so it was now the Parliament's turn to deal with it.
+In 2009, the so-called "consultation procedure" still applied, so the European Parliament had to deliver an opinion on the Commission's proposal for Macedonia, Montenegro and Serbia before the Council could take a vote on it.

 Due to the elections for a new European Parliament on 4-7 June 2009, it took some time for the new assembly to turn its attention to the proposed amendment.
 The weeks after the elections were devoted to establishing the new Parliament and its committees and filling all the positions, and then summer break started.
 The rapporteur for the visa proposal was only appointed on 2 September 2009.
-The task of the rapporteur is to manoeuvre the proposal through the lead committee, receive opinions of other interested committees, and to pave the way for a plenary vote.
+The task of the rapporteur is to manoeuvre the proposal through the lead committee and draft a report that is voted on at the end, receive and incorporate opinions of other interested committees, and to pave the way for a plenary vote.

-The rapporteur appointed for both Commission visa proposals was Tanja Fajon (Progressive Alliance of Socialists and Democrats), a Slovenian member of the Committee on Civil Liberties, Justice and Home Affairs (LIBE), which was the responsible committee.
+The rapporteur appointed for the Commission's visa proposals for both groups of Balkan countries was Tanja Fajon (Progressive Alliance of Socialists and Democrats), a Slovenian member of the Committee on Civil Liberties, Justice and Home Affairs (LIBE), which was the responsible committee.
 The Foreign Affairs Committee (AFET) provided input, and AFET's rapporteur was Sarah Ludford from the UK (Group of the Alliance of Liberals and Democrats for Europe).

 In the current Parliament, there are seven political groups, which are coalitions of the national political parties from the EU member countries.
 The largest is the European People's Party (Christian Democrats) (265 MEPs out of 736; 36%), followed by the Progressive Alliance of Socialists and Democrats (184 MEPs; 25%), the Alliance of Liberals and Democrats for Europe (84 MEPs; 11.4%), the Greens (55 MEPs; 7.5%) and the European Conservatives and Reformists (54 MEPs; 7.3%).
 The remaining two groups have 35 and 32 members, respectively, and there are also 27 independent MEPs.

-EP committees usually discuss a dossier over the course of at least three separate meetings (presentation, followed by debate and discussion of amendments, followed by a vote), which can take months.
-However, the procedure can also be sped up, like it was for both Commission visa proposal.
+EP committees usually discuss a dossier over the course of at least three separate meetings (presentation at which a deadline for amendments, which can be put forward by any member, is given; followed by debate and discussion of the proposed amendments; followed by a vote on the amendments).
+This can take months.
+However, the procedure can also be sped up, which it was for the visa proposals. .

-LIBE and AFET committees discussed the Commission's proposal from 15 July 2009 for Serbia, Montenegro and Macedonia on 29 September (AFET) and 30 September (LIBE) and voted on the draft reports from the rapporteurs on 6 October (AFET) and 15 October (LIBE).
-Before the plenary vote, the MEPs were briefed by the Commission on Serbia and Montenegro's progress in meeting the outstanding benchmarks, which the Commission considered satisfactory.
+LIBE and AFET committees discussed the Commission's proposal for Serbia, Montenegro and Macedonia on 29 September (AFET) and 30 September (LIBE) and voted on the draft reports from the rapporteurs on 6 October (AFET) and 15 October (LIBE).
 The discussion and vote in plenary took place on 12 November 2009.
-The result showed overwhelming support across all political groups for the Fajon report: 550 MEPS voted in favour, 51 against, and there were 37 abstentions.
+For Albania and Bosnia, the committee work started on 2 September 2010 when Tanja Fajon presented its draft report, and the penary vote took place on 7 October 2010.

-The Parliament's opinion was non-binding for Serbia, Montenegro and Macedonia, but this changed in 2010 when it had to decide on visa-free travel for Albania and Bosnia.
-Under the "ordinary legislative procedure" (called "co-decision procedure" under the old EU Treaty), which applies to visa policy under the Lisbon Treaty, the two bodies have to agree on a text.
+While the Parliaments (positive) opinion on visa-free travel for Serbia, Montenegro and Macedonia was non-binding, this changed when the assembly dealt with visa-free travel for Albania and Bosnia following the entry into force of the Lisbon Treaty on 1 December 2009.
+The Lisbon Treaty envisages the "ordinary legislative procedure" (which used to be called "co-decision procedure" under the old EU Treaties) for decisions on visa policy, which means that the Council and the European Parliament share decision-making power on an equal footing.
 As a rule, the Parliament is the first to examine a proposal from the Commission.
 It then goes to the Council with the Parliament's amendments.
 If the Council agrees to this text, the proposal is adopted in first reading.
 If it does not, then the proposal goes to second reading, again first to the Parliament and then to the Council.
 If the two bodies cannot agree, a conciliation committee is formed with representatives from the Parliament, the Council and the Commission who try to arrive at a mutually acceptable text.
 If they succeed, the text is sent to the Council and the Parliament for another vote.
 If they accept it, it is adopted; if either body rejects it, the proposal is withdrawn (which happens extremely rarely).
 In the case of the 27 May 2010 proposal for Albania and Bosnia, the Parliament and Council agreed on lifting the visa requirement for these two countries in the first reading.
-The Parliament voted on 7 October and the Council on 8 November 2010.
+The Parliament voted on 7 October 2010 and the Council on 8 November 2010.